JittoJoseph/FlowLens-Devops-Intelligence/api_service/README.md

 The FlowLens API Service v2.0 is the central intelligence layer for the FlowLens platform, completely refactored to support a **repository-centric architecture**.
 Written in Python using FastAPI, it provides:

 - **Repository Management:** Multi-repository support with comprehensive metadata tracking
-- **Real-time Processing:** Direct database trigger integration for instant event processing
+- **Polling-Based Processing:** Reliable 2-second polling system for consistent event processing
 - **Enhanced AI Insights:** Advanced file change analysis using Google Gemini with actual diff data
 - **Flexible APIs:** New RESTful endpoints with optional repository filtering
 - **WebSocket Broadcasting:** Real-time updates for all connected clients